developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/input/barcode/index.md

 ### Decoder Signature

-Decoder Signature is a special barcode format that allows to capture an area of a document (such as a signature) as an image.
+Decoder Signature, also known as Signature Capture, is a special barcode format that allows to capture an area of a document (such as a signature) as an image.
 It is marked by two identical bar patterns placed on either side of the capture area.
 The bar pattern extends the full height of that area, for example:

 <img src="DecoderSignature-sample.jpg"/>
 <br>